PasaLab/Magpie/README.md

 Magpie
 ===============

-This is the code repository for the a big data system parameter automatic optimization paper titled 'Research on Model and Data Driven Automatic Parameter Tuning Method for Big Data Systems'.
+This is the code repository for the a big data system parameter automatic optimization paper titled 'Magpie: Efficient Big Data Query System Parameter Optimization based on Pre-selection and Search Pruning Approach'.

 Magpie can recommend the best parameter configuration of the big data system (Flink,Spark,etc.)according to the performance target requirements and parameters set by the user and their range of values.

 System Environment
 ---------

-        CentOS 7.5操作系统
+        CentOS 7.5
         Java 1.8
         Python 3.6.3
         Hadoop 2.6.7